-Under a loan agreement with its bank dated March 10, 1999, the Company has a \$5 million secured revolving line of credit and a \$10 million secured line of credit.
-The Company's intention is that the \$5 million line of credit be available to fund general corporate purposes and that the \$10 million line of credit be available to fund potential acquisitions and joint ventures.
+Under a loan agreement with its bank dated March 10, 1999, the Company has a \$5 million secured revolving line of credit available for general corporate purposes and a \$10 million secured revolving line of credit available to fund potential acquisitions, mergers and joint ventures.
 The lines of credit bear interest at 1.50 percent above the monthly LIBOR rate and are equally and ratably secured by the Company's accounts receivable, contract rights, inventory, furniture and fixtures, machinery and equipment and general intangibles.
 The lines of credit will expire on February 28, 2001, unless renewed or extended.
 As of the date hereof, the Company has no additional material sources of financing.
+The Company believes that its cash flow from operations, liquidation of trading securities and available lines of credit will be adequate to fund its operations for at least the next twelve months.

-Cash flows from operations were approximately \$11.9 million, \$9.6 million and \$4.0 million in fiscal 1999, 1998 and 1997 respectively.
+Cash flows used in operations were approximately \$5.0 million for fiscal 2000.
+Cash flows provided by operations were approximately \$11.9 million and \$9.6 million for fiscal 1999 and 1998, respectively.
+For fiscal 2000, cash flows used in operations were primarily due to the purchase of approximately \$18.5 million in trading securities, an increase in trade accounts receivable of \$3.0 million, and a decrease in accounts payable and accrued expenses of \$1.1 million, partially offset by cash provided by operating income, realized net gains on trading securities of \$788,000, a decrease in inventories of \$1.2 million and an increase in payable to investment broker of \$5.7 million.
 Cash flows from operations in fiscal 1999 were primarily provided by operating income, a decrease in inventory of \$1.2 million and an increase in accounts payable and accrued expenses of \$1.3 million.
 Cash flows from operations in fiscal 1998 were primarily provided by operating income and a decrease in inventory of \$2.1 million.
 In 1998, the Company reduced its inventory of optical fiber due to anticipated continued reductions in raw fiber prices.
-For fiscal 1997, cash flows from operations were primarily provided by operating income, offset by an increase in trade accounts receivable of \$552,000, an increase in inventory of \$1.8 million.